Impact of time illiquidity in a mixed market without full observation: Discussion

-For comparison purposes we have also computed the value of $V(1)$ in the model of \cite{phatan08}, i.e. with no liquid asset and no observation on the illiquid asset (and with the same values of the parameters $b_I$ and $\sigma_I$).
-We see that in this case adding the illiquid asset, $V(1)$ grows of about $3\%$ without relevant changes with respect to $\lambda$.

-Another way of measuring the cost of illiquidity is to define it - see \cite{phatan08} - as the extra amount of initial wealth $e(r)$ needed to reach the same level of expected utility as an investor without trading restrictions and initial capital $x$.
-Hence, it is then computed as the solution to the equation
+Another measure of illiquidity cost is given by - see \cite{phatan08} - the extra amount of initial wealth $e(r)$ needed to reach the same level of expected utility as an investor without trading restrictions and with the same initial capital $r$.
+Hence, it corresponds to the solution to the equation $V(r + e(r)) = V_M (r),$ where $V_M$ is the value function of the corresponding unconstrained Merton problem.
+As $e(r)$ is proportional to $r$, we study $e(1)$.
+Table \ref{tbl_e} reports $e(1)$ for different values of $\lambda$ and for $\gamma=0$ or $\gamma=1$.